osteele/p5-server/README.md

 - `p5 convert FILENAME --to script` removes an HTML file, leaving only the JavaScript file.

-Converting a JavaScript-only sketch is simple.
-An HTML file with the same base name is created, that includes the script, the p5.js source (from a CDN), and any inferred libraries.
-This will fail if the directory already contains an HTML file with this name.
+Converting a JavaScript-only sketch creates an HTML file with the same base name.
+The file includes the sketch, p5.js from a CDN, and any inferred libraries.
+The command fails if that HTML file already exists.

-Converting an HTML sketch to a JavaScript-only sketch involves deleting the HTML file that includes the script.
-This potentially loses some information.
-Before the file is deleted, the following checks are made:
+Converting an HTML sketch to a JavaScript-only sketch deletes the HTML file and can lose information.
+The command performs these checks first:

 - The HTML file includes only a single script file.
 - The libraries that the HTML file includes (via `<script>` tags) are the same